How Long Does It Really Take to Charge a Tesla?

 Tesla charging time at home

+So, how long does it take to fully charge Tesla?
 A full charge takes 8 to 10 hours, making it perfect for overnight charging.
-Just plug in before bed, and wake up to a fully charged car.
+Just plug in before bed and wake up to a fully charged car.
 Easy peasy.

 • 8 to 10 hours: Full charge